FFSVC/FFSVC2022_Baseline_System/README.md

 ```

 ### Step 2.
 Training Close-talking model  (training with Vox2dev data)
 Modify the parameters in './config/config_resnet_dist.py' or './config/config_resnet.py' before training.
-The defalut model is resnet.
+The default model is resnet.
 If you have download the pre-trained model already, please ignore the step.

 ```shell
 python trian.py & # training with DP